Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Conclusion

 \section{Conclusion}

-In the paper, we presented a rotation-and-scale invariant airplane detection algorithm that consists of three main modules: proposal generation, deep classification, and non-maximum suppression.
+In this paper, we have presented a rotation-and-scale invariant airplane detection algorithm that consists of three main modules: proposal generation, deep classification, and non-maximum suppression.

 For proposal generation, we introduced a new method based on the symmetric line segments.
-In this method, we employed the common properties of the boundaries of the airplanes from the top view that can be approximated by a chain of symmetric line segments.
-As reported in the experimental results, this method is promising for detection of airplanes with arbitrary direction and in a wide range of scales.
-However, in addition to airplanes, there are also other symmetric line segments in images that need to be filtered by the next modules.
+In this method, we have employed the common properties of the boundaries of the airplanes from the top view that can be approximated by a chain of symmetric line segments.
+As have reported in the experimental results, this method is promising for airplane candidate extraction with arbitrary direction and in a wide range of scales.

-Due to the box-level annotations of NWPU VHR-10 dataset, the airplanes are annotated in the box-level, which is much simpler and more practical than pixel-level annotations, the separation of the symmetric line segments that are properly in the direction of the airplane is not possible from other symmetric line segments in the ground truth box.
+In NWPU VHR-10 dataset, the airplanes are annotated in the box-level, which is much simpler and more practical than pixel-level annotations.
+Therefore, the separation of the symmetric line segments that are correctly in the direction of the airplane is not possible from other overlapping proposals with a ground-truth box.
 So, in the second module, we have used a multiple instance learning based loss function to train the deep convolutional neural network.
-More precisely, we allow the network to learn at least one proposal from the proposals corresponds to one ground truth airplane.
-This idea has been successfully implemented, and as a significant result, the direction of the most of the airplanes have been correctly estimated without being specified in the dataset.
+More precisely, we allow the network to learn at least one proposal from the proposals corresponds to one ground-truth airplane.
+We have implemented this idea successfully, and as a significant result, we can estimate the direction of most of the airplanes correctly without being specified in the dataset.

-Since each airplane may have more than one appropriate symmetric line segment, as the third module in the test phase, we used the non-maximum suppression algorithm.
+Since each airplane may have more than one appropriate symmetric line segment, as the third module in the test phase, we have used the non-maximum suppression algorithm.
 Experiments conducted on NWPU VHR-10 and DOTA datasets have shown that the proposed algorithm obtained \(99.49\%\) and \(92.53\%\) average precision, respectively.